ecourreges-orange/kubepox/README.md

 ## How does it work ?

 * `kubepox get-all`  retrieves all the NetworkPolicies and Pods.
 (JSON output, but same API objects as with Kubectl)
-* `kubepox get-pods`  retrieves the  podList of affected pods based on a specific policy.
+* `kubepox get-pods`  retrieves the  podList of affected pods based on a specific policy. (doesn't support egress yet)
-* `kubepox get-policies` retrieves all the policies that apply to a specific pod
+* `kubepox get-policies` retrieves all the policies that apply to a specific pod. (doesn't support egress yet)
-* `kubepox get-rules` retrieves all the rules that apply to a specific rule (union of policy rules)
+* `kubepox get-rules` retrieves all the rules that apply to a specific rule (union of policy rules). (doesn't support egress yet)

 ## Example: Rules applied per pod